Georgia’s Own will be closed on Monday, May 30th in observance of Memorial Day.

 Whether you shop online or head to a dealership, it’s always good to get a second opinion from a trusted friend.
 Not only will this give you some valuable insight from someone you trust, but also help you stay objective and within your budget as you make your final decisions for your car.

 If you don’t know your credit score, now is the time to find out.
 This will affect your financing options, and you don’t want to be surprised the day of your purchase, especially if you need a car quickly.
 Also, take time to research different lenders and what offers they have – that low monthly payment might look great until you realize how many years it will last.
+You can even take the steps to get pre-approved, so you can shop while knowing what exactly you can afford.

-Look for Incentives
+Look for incentives

 Now more than ever, dealerships and even individual sellers are looking for ways to entice buyers.
 This could be a win-win for both you and the dealership, because you are likely to get a better deal for your car, while they benefit from the commissions made on the sale.
 Call a few dealerships or ask friends who have recently bought cars to find out what types of incentives you can expect to be offered, and to factor those into your budget and overall goals.